-- Clearly described budget items, description, purpose, and amount. - Provided data to substantiate the economic feasibility of the program and how the total cost of the project/program was estimated. - Requested funds appear reasonable for the total project/program cost, administration expenses, cost per beneficiary, economic feasibility, etc. - Provided data to substantiate the committed and pending sources of funding for total project/program leverage. - Provided data to substantiate all funding sources and uses, including any required match.
+- Clearly described budget items, description, purpose, and amount. - Provided data to substantiate the economic feasibility of the program and how the total cost of the project/program was estimated. - Ensure that requested funds are reasonable for the total project/program cost, administration expenses, cost per beneficiary, economic feasibility, etc. - Provided data to substantiate the committed and pending sources of funding for total project/program leverage. - Provided data to substantiate all funding sources and uses, including any required match. - Other financial information that will be considered: 990, Accounting Audits, past program expenditures, program monitoring reports.